 - Domain 5: Resource Optimization (15% of exam)

 “Ensure the optimization of IT resources including information, services, infrastructure and applications, and people, to support the achievement of enterprise objectives.”

 You can find more information about the five domains on the ISACA website.

-How do you pass the CGEIT exam at the first attempt?
+How do you pass the CGEIT exam on the first attempt?

-- Plan a self-study programme that covers all CGEIT knowledge domains.
+- Plan a self-study program that covers all CGEIT knowledge domains

-- Attend our four-day CGEIT Exam Preparation Training Course a few days before you sit the exam.
+- Attend an exam preparation training course a few days before you sit the exam

 How to register for and schedule the CGEIT exam